-Dr. Bruce C. Brumfield, Coordinator
+Dr. John Oliver, Coordinator

-The primary objective of the Master of Business Administration program is to train future business executives to deal with managerial problems related to operations in a complex and dynamically modern economy.
-Although a two-year academic program is offered requiring the successful completion of ninety quarter hours of work, a substantial reduction of time may be achieved if previous academic work can satisfy any portion of the program.
-The first year of the two-year curriculum has been designed primarily for those students whose undergraduate academic experience has been basically in the liberal arts, science engineering or other non-business areas.
-The curriculum is based on American Assembly of Collegiate Schools of Business (AACSB) recommendations for this general professional degree.
+The primary objective of the Master of Business Administration program is to train full business executives to deal with managerial problems related to operations in a compand dynamically modern economy.
+Although a two-year academic program is offer requiring the successful completion of ninety quarter hours of work, a substantial reduction of time may be achieved if previous academic work can satisfy any portion of the program The first year of the two-year curriculum has been designed primarily for those studes whose undergraduate academic experience has been basically in the liberal arts, scient engineering or other non-business areas.
+The curriculum is based on American Assembly Collegiate Schools of Business (AACSB) recommendations for this general profession degree.

 Admission to the Graduate Program in Business Administration is limited to holders of the baccalaureate degree from regionally accredited institutions.
-It is expected further that admission will be granted only to students showing high promise of success in graduate study.
+It is expected further the admission will be granted only to students showing high promise of success in gradual study.
 AACSB standards are utilized in admissions.